phoe/articles/2022-xx-xx-static-let/static-let.md

     count))
 ```

-The `DOLIST` is over, we're done.
+The `DOLIST` is over, we're done iterating.
 We can reset the list of bindings to flush (since all have just been flushed!) and return the count.

+That's all for our flushing nitty-gritty.
+Let's take a broader look and try to make it usable in the real-world.

 ```lisp
 (defun flush-static-binding-group (group &key are-you-sure-p)